claudiu-mn/simple-keyboard-view/README.md

 </div>

-A Swift color wheel for iOS that focuses on simplicity.
+A Swift piano view for iOS that focuses on simplicity.

 Bonus: GClefNoteView with a range from B3 to B5.